 All high performing wifi networks didn't just happen they were planned and optimized to be that way.

 2. Make Accommodations for 802.11ac Wave 2

 802.11ac continues to be the more widely used standard and will stay that way for at least another decade.
-However, Wave 2 is coming real soon and this promises expanded gigabit speeds and MU-MIMO, a new feature that will allow APs to utilize multiple streams that can reach multiple clients simultaneously.
+However, Wave 2promises expanded gigabit speeds and MU-MIMO, a new feature that will allow APs to utilize multiple streams that can reach multiple clients simultaneously.